Chart Color Schemes

 An assessment of population growth drivers in Higgins reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Higgins is around 3,278, reflecting a decrease of 43 people since the 2021 Census which reported a population of 3,321.
-This estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, plus an additional 3 validated new addresses since the Census date.
-The population density ratio is 1,962 persons per square kilometer, above national averages assessed by AreaSearch.
-Natural growth contributed approximately 54.0% of overall population gains during recent periods.
-Population projections for Higgins are based on ABS/Geoscience Australia estimates released in 2024 with a 2022 base year, and ACT Government's SA2 area projections for areas not covered by this data or years post-2032.
+As of 1 Nov 2025, the estimated population of the Higgins statistical area (Lv2) is around 3,278.
+This figure reflects a decrease from the 2021 Census population of 3,321 people, indicating a drop of 43 individuals or approximately 1.3%.
+AreaSearch's estimation is based on the resident population of 3,278 following an examination of the latest ERP data release by the ABS in Jun 2024 and validation of three new addresses since the Census date.
+This results in a population density ratio of 1,962 persons per square kilometer for Higgins (SA2), which is higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed approximately 54.0% to overall population gains during recent periods in this area.

 Frequently Asked Questions - Population